Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis: Theoretical foundations

-We call the functional $H$ (information) entropy\footnote{In defining the information entropy as in Eq.~(\ref{eq:entropy_continuos}) we are implicitly assuming a uniform measure over the parameter space}.
+We call the functional $H$ information entropy\footnote{In defining the information entropy as in Eq.~\eqref{eq:entropy_continuos}, we are implicitly assuming a uniform measure over the parameter space.
+In case of a non-uniform measure $m(x)$, the definition generalises to $ H[p(x)] = - \int p(x)\ln \frac{p(x)}{m(x)} dx$.}.

-We now turn to the core of our problem: how do we make a probability assignment for a set of events, that keeps into account our knowledge of the system and, at the same time, it is non committal towards unavailable knowledge?
-The knowledge at our disposal about the system under study is what we call `evidence' and any probability assignment must agree with it.
-In the above cases, our knowledge on the system is only the total number $N$ of different outcomes -- this is a minimal requirement.
+We now turn to the core of our problem: how can we assign probabilities to a set of events keeping into account our knowledge of the system and, at the same time, ensure it is non-committal towards unavailable knowledge?
+The ``knowledge'' at our disposal about the system under investigation is what we define `evidence' and any probability assignment is given such evidence, in agreement with \cite{Cox} construction of probability.
+In the case above, our knowledge on the system is only the total number $N$ of different outcomes -- this is a minimal requirement.
 Of course, more complex evidence constraints can be applied.

-It is very common that the constraints provided by the evidence are not enough for setting the probabilities for each event: in this case, it is reasonable to assume that the probability assignment should make the experiment as unpredictable as possible\footnote{ In~\citet{Jaynes_MAXENT} this statement is made more precise and justified more thoroughly, with arguments based on combinatorial analysis. }.
-In other words, the amount of `information' introduced by the probability assignment should be as high as possible.

-MAXENT puts the aforementioned principle into a more precise mathematical context by stating that probabilities should be assigned by maximizing uncertainty (information entropy) using evidence as constraint.
-This defines a variational problem, where the information entropy functional $H\left[p_1, \dots, p_N\right]$, defined in eq.~\eqref{eq:entropy}, has to be maximized.
+It is very common that the constraints provided by the evidence are not enough for setting the probabilities for each event: in this case, it is reasonable to assume that the probability assignment should make the experiment as unpredictable as possible\footnote{ In~\cite{Jaynes_MAXENT} this statement is made more precise and justified more thoroughly, with arguments based on combinatorial analysis. }.
+In other words, the information entropy content introduced by the probability assignment should be as large as possible, in accordance with the available evidence.
+MAXENT formalises this reasoning by stating that probabilities should be assigned by maximizing uncertainty (information entropy) using evidence as a constraint.
+This defines a variational problem, where the information entropy functional $H\left[p_1, \dots, p_N\right]$, defined in Eq. ~\eqref{eq:entropy}, has to be maximized.